 Let us face the hard truth: Cub Scouts have a natural affinity for chaos.
 Not only are they easily led into it, but they love it.
 In fact, the more out of control the situation is, the more Cubs like it.
-If you ask a Cub Scout whether he enjoyed a chaotic pack or den meeting, he will likely say “yes.”
+If you ask a Cub Scout whether he enjoyed a chaotic pack or den meeting, he might say “yes.”
 If you ask the attending parent the same question, you will likely get the opposite answer.
 Sadly, if parents think meetings are out of control, they will be likely to not attend or keep their Cub home the next time.
 So, if a Cub leader is not a schoolteacher, trained in the art of classroom management, how does he or she maintain an appropriate level of control to accomplish the goals of the meeting, while at the same time allowing the Cubs to have fun?

 Here are some tips that will help: